davidcarlisle/latexcgi/docs/index.md

-# The LaTeX CGI Server
+# The TeXLive.net Server

 ## Introduction

-The LaTeX CGI server (currently running at [latexcgi.xyz](https://latexcgi.xyz)) accepts LaTeX documents via an HTTP POST request and returns a PDF document or log file in the case of error.
+The TeXLive.net server (formally known as (LaTeX CGI server) (currently running at [texlive.net](https://texlive.net)) accepts LaTeX documents via an HTTP POST request and returns a PDF document or log file in the case of error.

 It is written as a perl script accepting the post requests via cgi-bin access in an apache HTTP server.